10 Strategic Planning Team Building Activities

 Debrief

-During the debrief, participants should reflect on how their groups worked together to come up with creative explanations for each card and gain new insights into strategic planning.
-Additionally, discuss successes and ways to apply what was learned in real-world scenarios.
+Reflect on how the groups worked together to come up with creative explanations for each card and gain new insights into strategic planning.
+Additionally, discuss the successes and ways to apply what was learned in real-world scenarios.

 #9.
 SWOT Analysis

-The objective of this activity is to help employees identify internal strengths and weaknesses, as well as external opportunities and threats.
+The objective of this activity is to help employees identify internal strengths and weaknesses.
+Plus, they can recognize external opportunities and threats.

 Time: You decide